qmathe/DropDownMenuKit/README.md

 Compatibility
 -------------

-DropDownMenu requires iOS 7 or higher and is written in Swift 2.2.
+DropDownMenu requires iOS 8 or higher and is written in Swift 2.2.

-**Note**: If you use Carthage, CocoaPods or manually install it as a framework, iOS 8 is required.
+**Note**: If are interested in iOS 7 support, rewrite DropDownTitleView.imageNamed(:) and drop the files into your project manually.

 Installation
 ------------